Effects of heterogeneous opinion interactions in many-agent systems for epidemic dynamics: Evolution of the moment system for the opinion-based SEIR model

 Clearly, if either $g^{\infty}_S$ or $g^{\infty}_R$ reveal opinion polarization of a society, then the global steady state has only one maximum in the interval $\II$, as shown, for instance, in the bottom-left corner of Figure \ref{fig:bimodal_cases}.
 Finally, a question that arises spontaneous at this point is whether the existence of a maximum for both $g^{\infty}_S$ and $g^{\infty}_R$ implies a bimodal shape for $g^{\infty}$.
 The answer is negative and a counterexample is presented in the bottom-right corner of Figure \ref{fig:bimodal_cases}.

-\begin{remark} The Fokker-Planck-type system \eqref{eq:FP_system,alpha=0} that we obtained is capable to exhibit the formation of asymptotic opinion clusters even in the case of constant interactions.
-In opinion-formation phenomena possible ways to observe the emergence of clusters is typically based on the adoption of bounded-confidence-type interactions functions, see \cite{HK} and \cite{BL,PTTZ} together with the references therein. \end{remark}
+\begin{remark} The Fokker-Planck-type system \eqref{eq:FP_system,alpha=0} we obtained is capable of exhibiting the formation of asymptotic opinion clusters even in the case of constant interactions.
+In opinion-formation phenomena, possible ways to observe the emergence of clusters is typically based on the adoption of bounded-confidence-type interactions functions, see \cite{HK} and \cite{BL,PTTZ} together with the references therein. \end{remark}

 \begin{remark} In this section, we restricted ourselves to the scenario in which $\alpha =0$.
 Indeed, as remarked in the first part of the section, this simplified assumption allows us to obtain a $SEIR$ model for the evolution of the local mass fractions and, thus, to use the classical results on the behaviour of its solution for large times.
 However, we remark that an open question regards the formation of opinion clusters for $\alpha>0$. \end{remark}